The Notary Seal

 Replacing Your Rubber Stamp Seal

 Loss or Theft: The security of the seal is liability protection for a notary public.
 Keep the seal in a safe place, where it can't be used or taken by anyone.
-You are required to report the loss or theft of your seal in writing to the Secretary of State within 30 days.
-The fee for recording a lost seal is two dollars.
+Per West Virginia Code §39-4-18(b), the notary public or the notary public's personal representative or guardian must notify promptly the Secretary of State on discovering that the device is lost or stolen.
+You are required to report the loss or theft of your seal in writing to the Secretary of State within thirty (30) days after loss or theft.
 Having that fact on record will help protect you if another person were to use your seal fraudulently.
+There is no fee for recording a lost or stolen seal.

-Change of Name or Address: If you change your legal name or move to a new address, you must file the appropriate change (See Making Changes for more information) within 30 days and have a new seal made reflecting those changes.
-You must file a copy of that new seal imprint with the Notary Division.
-You may wish to have the new seal made first, then file the change and the new seal imprint at the same time.
+Change of Name or Address: If you change your legal name or move to a new address (per West Virginia Code §39-4-22), you must file the appropriate change (see Making Changes to Your Notary Public Commission for more information) within thirty (30) days of the change and have a new seal made reflecting those changes.

 Destroying An Old Seal

-West Virginia law requires that you destroy your notary seal if you resign or move out of state before your commission expires.
+West Virginia Code §39-4-18(b) requires that, on resignation from, or on the expiration of, the notary public's commission, or on the date set forth in the stamping device, the notary public shall disable the stamping device by destroying, defacing, damaging, erasing or securing it against use in a manner that renders it unusable.
 It is a good idea to destroy an old seal as soon as it is no longer legally useful.
-This happens when your 10-year term ends, or your name or address changes and you obtain a new seal with the new information.
-Destroying and old seal protects you against possible theft and fraudulent use.
+This happens when your five (5) year term ends, or your name and/or address changes and you obtain a new seal with the new information.
+Destroying an old seal protects you against possible theft and fraudulent use.

 Embossed or Impression Seals